Talkala logo

 • Most calls require enough available balance to cover the temporary opening hold.

-• The destination must have a published rate and pass current policy checks.
+• The destination must show an active Talkala rate and pass Talkala's call checks.

-• One active call per account and rate-limit checks still apply, even on the free-minute path.
+• One active call per account, account review checks, and too-many-attempt checks still apply, even on the free-minute path.

 callsConfirmed